graphql-java-kickstart/graphql-java-servlet/README.md

 Implementation of GraphQL Java Servlet including support for Relay.js, Apollo and OSGi out of the box.
 This project wraps the Java implementation of GraphQL provided by [GraphQL Java](https://www.graphql-java.com).
-The documentation on this site focuses around the usage of the servlet.
-Although some parts may dive deeper into the aspects of GraphQL Java as well, make sure to look at the [GraphQL Java documentation](https://www.graphql-java.com/documentation/latest/) for more in depth details regarding GraphQL Java itself.
+See [GraphQL Java documentation](https://www.graphql-java.com/documentation/latest/) for more in depth details regarding GraphQL Java itself.

 We try to stay up to date with GraphQL Java as much as possible.
 The current version supports **GraphQL Java 10.0**.